Heyday Books: Partnerships

 Heyday is a frequent partner with other California cultural organizations.
 Heyday co-founded the California Historical Society Press with the California Historical Society, which together have published several books.
 Heyday has produced books in conjunction with the California Council for the Humanities; the California State Library; the Bancroft Library at the University of California, Berkeley; the Oakland Museum of California; the Commonwealth Club of California; Santa Clara University; the California Academy of Sciences; the Japanese American National Museum; and the Yosemite Association (now Yosemite Conservancy).

 Working with the California Legacy Project at Santa Clara University, Heyday produced the California Legacy series, which focused on California's literary and cultural heritage.
 In partnership with the Inlandia Institute at the Riverside Public Library, Heyday published books on the Inland Empire in Southern California.
 Heyday has also published books on Yosemite National Park, and the Sierra Nevada, for the park.

 Sierra College Press

 Heyday Books partially funds the Sierra College Press, a university press associated with Sierra College, located in Rocklin, California.
 The press—which was founded in 2002 and is one of the few in the United States operated by a community college—publishes journals and books, most of which have a focus on the Sierra Nevada region.

-Events

-Heyday sponsors over two hundred events annually.
-Three of Heyday's books have served as the basis for PBS documentaries.
-Heyday organizes talks, readings, workshops, presentations and displays across the state, and has additionally held events in fourteen states and three countries.

-Museum exhibits

-Heyday's titles have launched, or have accompanied, numerous museum exhibitions.
-More than twenty books published by Heyday have been adapted into exhibits and museum shows, at such venues as the Oakland Museum of California and the Autry National Center.